internetonfire/iof-tools/README.md

 The identity file is the private key or the certificate obtained after getting an account from the [iMinds authority](https://authority.ilabt.iminds.be/).
+This file will be copied under the current directory with the name `id.cert`.

-This will generate:
+The script will generate:
 * `ssh-config`: the configuration file to be given to the SSH command (e.g., `ssh -F ssh-config ...`).
 This defines the names of the hosts as `node<i>`, for `i` going from 0 to N-1.
 To connect to one host, you can thus run `ssh -F ssh-config node0`.
+To connect to the node, the configuration uses a proxy node with public IP address, which is called `proxy0`.
+* `ssh-config-no-proxy`: the same configuration file as `ssh-config` but without the `ProxyCommand` through `proxy0`.
+This can be used by `ansible` when run on a testbed node.
 * `ansible.cfg`: the Ansible configuration file.
 * `ansible-hosts`: the Ansible inventory (list of nodes).
 In this file the group of nodes reserved for the experiments is named `nodes`.
 To test that